SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 * You can safely craft one bomb with ten minutes of work.
 ### Scavenger's Tools
 A specialized toolkit with the following properties.
-* Adaptability – Scavenger's Tools are able to be used in place of any other type of tool when they are used to scavenge, salvage, or otherwise recover resources.
+* Adaptability – Scavenger's Tools are able to be used in place of any other type of tool when they are used to scavenge, salvage, harvest, or otherwise recover resources.
-* Practiced Eye – Any ability check you make to scavenge, salvage, or otherwise recover resources is made with advantage and using double your proficiency bonus.
+* Practiced Eye – Any ability check you make to scavenge, salvage, harvest, or otherwise recover resources is made with advantage and using double your proficiency bonus.

 ## Tier 2
 ### Lethality (Supremacy)